 “You want us to stop?”
 Asked Rip.

 “Yes, I can’t handle the dancing and that racket any longer.
 I think you’ve overstayed your welcome.”

 “Because we were tasked with cheering you up but instead, we aggravated you.”

 The frogs put their instruments down and turned toward Maybell.
-The look on their faces were suddenly very menacing.
-They moved toward her as she stepped back.
+The look on their faces was suddenly very menacing.
 With each step they took forward, she took one back until she felt the wall behind her.

 “I guess we have no choice but to punish the ingrate.”

 They opened their mouths and inside were rows and rows of sharp fangs that weren’t there before.
 Their eyes turned red, and their skin seemed to glow.
-They moved closer and closer.
+They moved closer.
 Maybell was pinned against the wall without any way to escape.
-The menacing frogs stop only a foot away.
+The frightening frogs stop only a foot away.

 “Please don’t- “